 - SCP-3933 is the song "Toxic Soul" by the 80s Hair Metal band Tyrannosaurus Flex.
 Once, they were the most famous band in the world, possibly even in history, but today, nobody has ever even heard of them.
 Why?
 Because anyone who hears that particular song by them not only forgets they ever existed, but can no longer percieve them at all.
 For example, if an affected person were to watch one of the band members pick up and carry an object from Point A to Point B, to them that object would appear to be teleporting.
 Since the band was so famous, pretty much the only people who haven't heard the song are Foundation personnel who deliberately didn't listen to it to avoid becoming affected.

 - The gamma in Shadow Unit Season 1 Episode 7 "Overkill" had this as a superpower.

 - In Tales of MU, the gnomes have this as an unconscious ability, and it tends to get stronger the more of them that are together.
 A gnomish professor has to remind her class she's there and is completely ignored by the administration.

-- Similarly, a part of Social Engineering.
-Act like you belong there and maybe wear some kind of simple disguise matching what people expect others to wear, and no one will notice or question you.
+- Spies are trained that way to sneak around, avoiding being chased, et cetera, often by means of being The Nondescript.
+Similarly, it's a part of "social engineering".
+Act like you belong there, maybe wear some kind of simple disguise matching what people expect others to wear, and no one will notice or question you.
 Is that person really someone that works in your building that forgot his keycard?
 Did you pay attention to the pizza guy you let into your apartment building when you were leaving?

 - When little children play hide-and-seek, often a child will close his eyes, and think that nobody will notice him.
 When a child's mind hasn't developed yet, they think that if they don't possess a piece of knowledge, nobody else does.